YIMDOBIN/CT_reconstruction_via_DL/README.md

 However, the limited angle scans cause severe artifacts in the images reconstructed by using conventional reconstruction algorithms, such as filtered back-projection (FBP), due to insufficient data.
 To solve this issue, various methods have been proposed to replace conventional reconstruction algorithms.
-In this study, we proposed a data-driven deep learning-based limited-angle CT reconstruction method.
+In this code, we proposed a data-driven deep learning-based limited-angle CT reconstruction method.